dstackai/dstack/docs/docs/deployment/hf-spaces.md

     and in the cloud.

-    However, if you want to work as a team and manage cloud credentials in a more secure way, you may consider deploying the Hub server as a Hugging Face Space.
+    However, if you want to work as a team and manage cloud credentials in a more secure way, you may consider deploying the `dstack` server as a Hugging Face Space.

 ## Create a space